magsenche/hanazono/docs/maths/probability/index.md

 In cognitive science, it has been proposed that human decision-makers behave like Markov Chains with a limited number of iterations.

+??? question "What's the principle behind MCMC sampling"
+    It's based on iteratively sampling from a Markov chain whose stationary distribution is the target distribution, which in the case of Bayesian computation is most often the posterior distribution $p(θ|y)$

 ## Notations
 Often times, all the density and probability mass functions are denoted with the same letter (usually p) without any subscripts: